Physical Therapy, Doctor of

 Curriculum Overview

-SLU's PT curriculum is divided into the pre-professional (freshman–junior years) and the professional phase (senior year–second post-baccalaureate year).
+SLU's PT early-assurance curriculum is divided into pre-professional and professional phases.
 Progression to the professional phase of the program provides a seamless entry from foundational coursework to practical labs and clinical experiences.

-Once accepted into the program, a student will progress through the entire program without needing to reapply or take a graduate entrance exam, provided the student meets the program's academic and professional behavior standards.
+Once accepted into the program, a student progresses through the entire program without needing to reapply or take a graduate entrance exam, provided the student meets the program's academic and professional behavior standards.

 During the professional phase, students enroll in coursework specific to the physical therapy profession and complete 38 weeks of full-time clinical experiences.
-Students begin their clinical experiences in the spring of their senior year.
+Students begin their clinical experiences in the spring of year four with DPT 5290 Skills Practicum (0-1 cr).

 Elective courses in the physical therapy curriculum and clinical exposure help students gain advanced knowledge and skills in specialty areas.
-In addition to the PT curriculum, students are required to complete a minor.
+In addition to the PT curriculum, undergraduate students are required to complete a minor of their choosing and a concentration in Interprofessional Education (IPE).

 Upon graduation, students must pass the National Physical Therapy Examination to obtain a license to practice physical therapy.